Amplitude-Developer-Docs/amplitude-dev-center/docs/data/sdks/next-gen-sdks.md

 ### Storage provider

 A storage provider holds events in a designated storage buffer.
 The default storage provider only queues events in memory.
-To prevent data lose, you can customize your own storage provider to persist events, for example to a disk, in case of unexpected shutdown.
+To prevent data loss, you can customize your own storage provider to persist events, for example to a disk, in case of unexpected shutdown.
 This way, you can ensure that you can recover un-sent events even in the event of a system failure.

 You can configure the storage provider in the Configuration of your Client.
 Refer to the "Configuration Options" section of a specific next-gen SDK full documentation for more details.